Bbsitoh/jklm-bombparty-cheat/README.md

     - Using the manual inspect element selection tool, select an element in the center of the game screen
 4. Paste the [script](index.js) in the console tab and hit enter

--   Setting javascript context to bombparty/<br />
+-   Visual Guide: Setting javascript context to bombparty/<br />
     <img src="./docs/screenshot-1.png" width="300" /> <img src="./docs/screenshot-2.png" width="300" />

 ## Options Guide:

+You don't have to provide options, as there are default values set.<br />Options can be edited in the beginning of the script code.

 | Option Name    | Option Type | Default Value | Description                                                                                                                                                        |
 | -------------- | ----------- | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |